 Directed by Laslo Benedek

-Written by Eugene Ling, Bert Murray, Arthur A. Ross, and Leo Townsend.
+Written by Eugene Ling, Bert Murray, Arthur A. Ross, and Leo Townsend

 Free Download of the old movie Port of New York

 Port-of-New-York-1949.mp4 (714mb - 720x526)

-Port-of-New-York-1949-720p.mp4 (1.3gb - 1088x720)
+Port-of-New-York-1949-720p.mp4 (1.5gb - 986x720)

 The other fascinating person in this classic old movie noir crime story is Yul Brynner.
 He is most famous for his part in the great Broadway hit, "The King and I." Before his fame on Broadway, he dabbled in movies, and this, my friends, is his very first role in a motion picture.
 And what a role it is!
 He is the bad guy in this crime tale, and he is a larger-than-life dark and fearsome villain.
 In addition to the historic appearances of these two famous men, you will enjoy the amazing scenes of 1949 New York City.
 The villains are tough as nails, but the cops are just a bit tougher in this gangster thriller.

 Our movie opens shipboard, where beautiful Toni Cardell is watching from deck when an unknown man jumps overboard, and is picked up by a passing speed boat.
 She watches as the man is taken aboard the boat, then brutally killed and thrown overboard.
-We later discover that the gal is part of a crime syndicate, and she used her female assets to convince the ship’s purser to break into a crate containing pure narcotics and replace it with sand, and putting the narcotics in different containers that will get easily past customs.
-After seeing the purser brutally killed, the gal goes to the head man, villainous Yul Brynner, and demands enough money so that she can get out of town.
-Instead, the head guy kills her to shut her up.
-The police start following the slimmest of clues to find the villain, and it certainly delivers a first class detective trail full of danger and deceit to its ultimate conclusion.
-Don't miss this twisting, turning, dangerous tale of crime in the big city.
-You may need some extra hot, buttered popcorn for this one, it will keep you glued to your screen from beginning to end.
+We later discover that the gal is part of a crime syndicate, and she used her female assets to convince the ship’s purser to break into a crate containing pure narcotics and replace it with sand, putting the narcotics in different containers that are now on the speedboat heading to shore.